Biscoint/biscoint-api-node/README.md

 NodeJS library for interacting with [Biscoint](https://biscoint.io)'s API.
 In order to call private methods, you'll need a Biscoint verified account to generate the API key and secret.

-Biscoint is a cryptocurrency marketplace that allows trading BTC in multiple brazilian exchanges with a single account.
+Biscoint is a cryptocurrency marketplace that allows trading BTC and other cryptocurrencies in multiple brazilian exchanges with a single account.

 ## Example